Charas! What is it? Where does it come from?

-Nineteenth-century sources indicate that the name charas was applied to hand-rubbed resin in imitation of the Central Asian sieved form.
+Nineteenth-century sources suggest that the name charas was applied to hand-rubbed resin in imitation of the Central Asian sieved form.
 There’s a word that, as far as I know, is used to refer to Cannabis resin only in India and Nepal, namely ‘attar’.
 Clarke and Merlin wrongly imply it’s local to the Kumaon Himalaya, but it’s just a Hindi term (there’s no ‘group’ of so-called ‘Kumaons’ known as ‘the attarchis’; like charsi, this would just means stoner, if it’s even used.)
 Ultimately, like charas, the word ‘attar’ entered Indic languages from Persian, though it can describe any aromatic resin, essence, or oil, such as those used in Ayurveda.